 Test Method: IS: 2386 (P-2) 1963

-This test helps in determining the of a granular material.
+This test helps in determining the size of a granular material.
 The size distribution is often of critical importance to the way the material performs in use.
-A sieve analysis can be performed on any type of non-organic or organic granular materials including sands, crushed rock, clays, granite, feldspars, coal and soil, a wide range of manufactured powders, grain and seeds, down to a minimum size depending on the exact method.
-Being such a simple technique of particle sizing, it is probably the most common.
+A sieve analysis can be performed on any type of non-organic or organic granular materials including sands, crushed rock, clay, granite, fled-spars, coal and soil, a wide range of manufactured powders, grain and seeds, down to a minimum size depending on the exact method.
+Being such a simple technique of particle sizing, it is probably the most common used till date.

 Test Method: IS: 2386 (P-2) 1963